sepa79/C64Piano/LAYOUT.md

 4. **Arpeggiator panel** with mode buttons (Off, Up, Down, Up/Down, Random) and Rate/Gate controls.

 These panels are compact and vertically stacked so they collectively occupy about the height of the middle region’s keyboard plus editor area.
+Each panel is presented as a **card**: controls on the left, a small scope preview on the right (where applicable).

 ---